ZSKYC/HelioX20/Installation/BoardRecovery.md

 # MediaTek X20 Board Recovery

-- For most users, a board could be “recovered” from a software failure by reloading the operating system using the instructions provided above.
+- For most users, a board could be “recovered” from a software failure by reloading the operating system using the instructions found on the [Installation page](README.md).
 - You could also recover the board by Backup & reset option in Settings Application.

+The following instructions are for board recovery if and when the above recovery options fail to work.
+Only proceed if you have exercised all other options.

 #### **Necessary Condition**